robertdavid010/HMVC-Templates/README.md

 Download the files.

-Plase the "templte.php" libary file in your Code Igniter application/libary directory.
+Place the "templte.php" libary file in your Code Igniter application/libary directory.

 Place the "templates" folder in the application/modules directory of your HMVC enabled Code Igniter installation.